Google Play: News publications and magazines

 Google Play Newsstand was a news aggregator and digital newsstand service offering subscriptions to digital magazines and topical news feeds.
 Google released Newsstand in November 2013, combining the features of Google Play Magazines and Google Currents into a single product.

-As of January 2017, the basic Newsstand service, was available worldwide.
-As of 2017, paid Newsstand content was available in more than 35 countries.

 On May 15, 2018, the mobile app merged with Google News & Weather to form Google News.
 The Newsstand section continued to appear on the Google Play website until November 5, 2018, but now is only available through the Google News app.

 Devices

 Until March 2015, Google Play had a "Devices" section for users to purchase Google Nexus devices, Chromebooks, Chromecasts, other Google-branded hardware, and accessories.
 A separate online hardware retailer called the Google Store was introduced on March 11, 2015, replacing the Devices section of Google Play.

 User interface

 Apart from searching for content by name, apps can also be searched through keywords provided by the developer.
 When searching for apps, users can press on suggested search filters, helping them to find apps matching the determined filters.
 For app discoverability, Google Play Store consists of lists featuring top apps in each category, including "Top Free", a list of the most popular free apps of all time; "Top Paid", a list of the most popular paid apps of all time; "Top Grossing", a list of apps generating the highest amounts of revenue; "Trending Apps", a list of apps with recent installation growth; "Top New Free", a list of the most popular new free apps; "Top New Paid", a list of the most popular new paid apps; "Featured", a list of new apps selected by the Google Play team; "Staff Picks", a frequently updated list of apps selected by the Google Play team; "Editors' Choice", a list of apps considered the best of all time; and "Top Developer", a list of apps made by developers considered the best.
 In March 2017, Google added a "Free App of the Week" section, offering one normally paid app for free.
 In July 2017, Google expanded its "Editors' Choice" section to feature curated lists of apps deemed to provide good Android experiences within overall themes, such as fitness, video calling, and puzzle games.

 Google Play enables users to know the popularity of apps by displaying the number of times the app has been downloaded.
 The download count is a color-coded badge, with special color designations for surpassing certain app download milestones, including grey for 100, 500, 1,000, and 5,000 downloads, blue for 10,000 and 50,000 downloads, green for 100,000 and 500,000 downloads, and red/orange for 1 million, 5 million, 10 million, and 1 billion downloads.

 Users can submit reviews and ratings for apps and digital content distributed through Google Play, which are displayed publicly.
 Ratings are based on a 5-point scale.
 App developers can respond to reviews using the Google Play Console.